October 3, 2024

 Balance sheet

 Accounts payable is a current liability.
-At any point in time, the balance of your AP account will show up on your balance sheet alongside other short-term liabilities like wages payable and sales taxes payable.
+At any point in time, the balance of your AP account will show up on your balance sheet alongside other short-term liabilities like wages payable and sales taxes payable, which can impact your company’s financial health.

 Income statement